ShahriyarH10/aiub-course-selector-pro/README.md

 - Windows users should normally use the installer version.
 - The portable Windows version can be used without installation.
 - macOS users may see a security warning if the app is unsigned or not notarized.
+- Linux users can use the AppImage for a portable experience or the DEB package for Debian/Ubuntu-based systems.
+- On Linux, you may need to make the AppImage executable before running it.

 ## Issue Reporting
 If you find a bug or want to request a feature, open an issue in this repository.